By PETERSON GONZAGA and CHRIS TRONDSEN

 After playing and touring around Hong Kong for a few years, Pineda moved back to the Philippines in 2006 and began fronting for a band called The Zoo.
 The band became known for its cover songs of Journey, Survivor, and other popular rock acts of ’70’s, ’80’s and ’90’s.
 By chance, Pineda’s friend, Noel Gomez, began posting the band’s performances on YouTube.
 On June 28, 2007, Neal Schon, the guitarist for Journey, reached out to Gomez, and said he wanted to invite Pineda to audition for the band… as its new front man.
 Pineda’s audition was, to put it simply, an overwhelming success and the long struggling musician was invited to become the lead singer of Journey, making his dream an unbelievable reality.

-Award-winning documentary filmmaker Ramona S. Diaz, who happens to be Filipino also, was so entranced by the fact that Pineda was found on YouTube, she decided to spotlight his first year and his first tour with Journey in a film.
+Award-winning documentary filmmaker Ramona S. Diaz, who was born in the Philippines, was so entranced by the fact that Pineda was found on YouTube, she decided to spotlight his first year and his first tour with Journey in a film.